-4. Conclusion
+4. Discussion and Conclusion

+What insights can you draw from your analysis?
+Which input variables are most valuable for predicting energy usage/price?
+Why are your results significant and valuable?
+What are the limitations of your results and how can the project be improved for future?

 Given the results of our maximum demand usage prediction model, we can confirm that the underlying relationship existing between the minimum temperature and the demand is somewhat linear.
 The r2 score for this model indicates that some but not all of the variation in the demand is explained by variation in the minimum temperature.